NeuronC News

 waveshape when you change the neural circuit.
 Synapses can be

-controlled calcium concentration, allowing a presynaptic terminal's
+controlled by by by by by by by by calcium concentration, allowing a

-release to be defined by any calcium channel type.
+presynaptic terminal's release to be defined by any calcium channel type.

 Photoreceptors have adaptation through feedback from